section-engineering-education/engineering-education/content/articles/making-predictions-using-monte-carlo-simulation/index.md

 This is an approach technique rather than an exact technique.

-It's implementation with computers uses **pseudo-random number generators**.
+**Pseudo-random number generators** are used when implementing using computers..

-It is widely used in engineering, finance, business, project planning and many more other fields.
+It is frequently utilized in a variety of industries, including engineering, finance, business, project planning, and many more.

 ### Unique attributes from other techniques

 **Simple, flexible and Scalable algorithms**

-On application, they reduce complex model to a set of basic events and interactions,
+They reduce a complex model to a collection of basic events and interactions when used.

-opening the probability to encode model behavior through rules can efficiently
+On a computer, opening the probability to encode model behavior through rules may be done quickly.

-be implemented on a computer.

-Its output must **generate random samples**.
+It must **generate random samples** as a result of its output.

-Its **input distribution** must be known.
+The distribution of its inputs must be identified.